-To replace the internal backup battery:
+To replace an internal backup battery in your iMac G5:

-- 1 Turn your computer off by choosing Apple (♠) > Shut Down.
-Disconnect all cables except the power cord from your computer. - 2 Place a soft, clean towel or cloth on the desk or surface.
-Slowly lift up and turn the computer so the screen is facing down on the cloth.
+- 1 Turn your computer off by choosing Apple () > Shut Down.
+Disconnect all cables and the power cord from your computer. - 2 Place a soft, clean towel or cloth on the desk or surface.
+Hold the sides of the computer and slowly lay it down so the screen is flat against the surface and the bottom is facing towards you.